1. How do I become a member?

 12. Are there any reference materials that I can access from home?

-If you are a member of Idea Stores, you can access our 24 Hour Library which holds online encyclopaedias and dictionaries.
+If you are a member of Idea Stores, you can access Idea Online which holds online encyclopaedias and dictionaries.

 13. What Newspapers and Magazines do you hold?